vortexntnu/rov-control/sensor_interface/README.md

 # Sensor Interface
-These nodes interfaces with the IMU and the pressure sensors.
+These nodes interface with the IMU and the pressure sensors.

 ## Dependencies
 * [Adafruit python library](https://github.com/adafruit/Adafruit_Python_BNO055) for BNO055.